ArelySkywalker/ArelySkywalker.github.io_ARCHIVE/index.md

 # input = [3, 2, 1] => output = [2, 3, 6]
 ```

 An easy way to do this would to be to loop through the array, get the product of the array, and for i, divide the product by i to get the new index.
 But I want to solve this without using division, because what if i = 0?
+We can't devide by zero!

 ```python
 def indexProductExceptI(array):